PyKev/Real-Time-Barcode-Scanner-OpenCV/README.md

 2. Open the "IP Webcam" application and configure the video streaming options.
 Make sure to note down the IP address and port displayed on the screen.

-3. Run the Python program using the following command:
+3. Run the Python program

 4. A window with a graphical user interface will appear.
 Follow these steps: